arkabagchi1993/GROMACS_Files/README.md

 *(You can check the receptor and ligand by downloading the "complex.gro" and opening it in PyMol)*

------EDIT THE FOLLOWING in topol.top -----
+# EDIT THE FOLLOWING in topol.top #
 nano topol.top
-(add
+add

 	; Include ligand topology
 	#include "LIG.itp"